On the Separability of Information in Diffusion Models: Experiments

 Under \cref{eq:JumpVP}, the marginal density at $\s$ is

 Similarly, if the joint distribution were evolved by a VP process acting on both components of $\mR$, the density at an intermediate time is

 Then, the conditional, marginal, and joint scores are

-Equipped with these formulas we can verify \cref{itm:MIasAdditionalInfo,itm:NEvsCorrelation,itm:CFGandMI} while sidestepping the singular behavior of neural entropy in image diffusion models.
+Equipped with these formulas, we can verify \cref{itm:MIasAdditionalInfo,itm:NEvsCorrelation,itm:CFGandMI} while sidestepping the singular behavior of neural entropy in image diffusion models.
 For each experiment with the joint Gaussian, a conditional diffusion model is trained on $\{(\vx{\ss ^{(i)}}, \vy{\ss ^{(i)}})\}{\ss _{i=1}^{N}}$, and a second model learns the marginal of $\mX$ from $\{(\vx{\ss ^{(i)}}\}{\ss _{i=1}^{N}}$ alone.
 These models use a simple MLP core, and we train with the maximum likelihood denoising objective (\cref{eq:ReweightedDenoisingObjective} with $\lambda(\s) = \g(\s)^2/2$).
-The experiments are described below. \paragraph{Entropy and correlation} We train on samples of \cref{eq:LinearGaussianHigher} for $\DimX=25$, $\DimY=15$, with $A$ kept fixed and $\sigma_{\bm{\per}}=1.0, 0.6, 0.25$.
+The experiments are described below.

+\paragraph{Entropy and correlation} We train on samples of \cref{eq:LinearGaussianHigher} for $\DimX=25$, $\DimY=15$, with $A$ kept fixed and $\sigma_{\bm{\per}}=1.0, 0.6, 0.25$.
 Reducing the noise strength increases $I(\mX; \mY)$ (cf.\ \cref{fig:LinearModelDist}), as well as the conditional neural entropy $S{\ss ^{\mX|\mY}_{\rm NN}}$.
 We also plot the true value of these quantities calculated with the analytic scores in \cref{eq:AnalyticScores}.
 The resulting entropy curves are shown in \cref{fig:MIcurves}.
 Notice how the peak of the entropy rate curves becomes more localized at earlier $\s$ as the correlation between $\mX$ and $\mY$ is made stronger.
-This is the same effect that gives rise to the sharp peak in the neural entropy rates for image diffusion models (see \cref{fig:NeuralEntropy_MNIST_CIFAR10}).
+This is the same effect that gives rise to the sharp peak in the neural entropy rates for image diffusion models (see \cref{fig:NeuralEntropy_MNIST_CIFAR10_TinyImageNet}).

 \paragraph{Mutual information and guidance} In \cref{sec:MutualInfoAndGuidance}, we explained how CFG increases $I(\mX; \mY)$.
-For the joint Gaussian $\mY$ is not a discrete random variable like a class label.
+For the joint Gaussian, $\mY$ is not a discrete random variable like a class label.
 Nonetheless, we can study how a `CFG-style' modification to the reverse drift affects the samples from \cref{eq:LinearGaussianHigher}.
 Since we know the true scores, we can produce samples with the probability flow ODE \citep{Maoutsa20},

 A simple example of the samples generated by \cref{eq:PFODEwithCFG} is shown in \cref{fig:CFGonJointGaussian}.
 CFG tightens the dependence of $\mX$ on $\mY$, but also skews the true relationship between them (see \cref{sec:Guidance}).
 Going to higher dimensions, we set $\DimX=25$ and generate training data with \cref{eq:PFODEwithCFG} for $\DimY=5,10,25$, with a range of CFG weights $w \in (0,6)$.
 We train a pair of diffusion models to reconstruct $\mX|\mY$ and $\mX$, and estimate $I(\mX; \mY)$ using the MINDE formula, \cref{eq:EntropyMatchingMINDE}.
 The results are plotted in \cref{fig:MIinCFG}.